 He was honored on a 35-cent United States postage stamp by the United States Postal Service in their 1980 to 1985 "Great Americans" series.
 His final resting place is Lincoln Memorial Cemetery in Prince George's County, MD.

 July 24, 2017 will mark the 50th anniversary of the 1967 race riots that occurred in Cambridge, MD and subsequently the burning of the elementary school and other dwellings on Pine Street.
-The Eastern Shore Network for Change (ESNC) is taking the lead to coordinate a community lead Commemoration Weekend beginning Friday, July 21, 2017 through the evening of Monday, July 24, 2017 throughout downtown Cambridge called “Reflections on Pine: 50 Years after the fire, Cambridge commemorates the Civil Rights Movement, community and change."
+The Eastern Shore Network for Change (ESNC) is taking the lead to coordinate a community lead Commemoration Weekend beginning Thursday, July 20, 2017 through the evening of Sunday, July 23, 2017 titled

 ESNC will raise awareness of issues in Dorchester County and creatively work with the community to inform, educate, and foster change that leads to social and economic empowerment.